 If you are not familiar with the oc command, refer to OpenShift - Getting Started with the oc command.

-Here is a basic illustration of how a user, group or service account get mapped to permissions.
+Here is an illustration of how a user, group or service account get mapped to permissions.
+There are a number of different ways to design this, typically based on your organizations needs.

 The oc describe role and oc describe clusterrole commands can be used to list the permissions of what is allowed with a Role or Cluster Role.